guitarvydas/guitarvydas.github.io/_posts/2021-07-06-Asynchronous Thinking.md

 We (the Royal We) use an artificial kludge to take control back in situation #1.
 Operating systems like to think that they control scheduling, but CALL/RETURN violates that notion.
 Operating systems use "preemption" to wrench scheduling control away from the caller.
 Preemption comes with its own baggage cart of accidental complexity.

-Asynch Components (which includes FBP) drive a stake through the heart of CALL/RETURN.
+Asynch Components drive a stake through the heart of CALL/RETURN.
 Once you know how to program asynchronously, you can't unknow how.
 Until you know this, though, you are only looking at shadows on the wall (often called "thread libraries", "lazy evaluation", etc.) and you couch *everything* in the language of not-knowing.

 Note that Relational Programming and FP are - slowly - learning how to expunge CALL/RETURN from notations.